zaidarain1/kit/README.md

 `yarn add @0xsequence/connect-connectors`

 ### Setting up the Library
 React apps must be wrapped by a Wagmi client and the EthConnnectProvider components.
-It is important that the Wagmi wrapper comes before the Ethconnect wrapper.
+It is important that the Wagmi wrapper comes before the Sequence Connect wrapper.

 ```js
 import { SequenceConnectProvider, getSequenceConnectWallets } from '@0xsequence/connect-core'